 Supervisory disclosure provides information on legal and regulatory texts, including:

-- national laws and regulations adopted by each EU Member State to implement the provisions of CRD IV and CRR
+- national laws and regulations adopted by each EU Member State to implement the provisions of CRD and CRR

 - administrative rules, e.g. instructing supervised banks on how to comply with legislative and regulatory requirements